Skip Navigation

 Annotation: This report presents findings from an oral health survey of students in Head Start in Nevada.
 Topics include population estimates on four indicators: untreated tooth decay, treated decay, dental caries experience, and early childhood caries.
 Estimates are also presented relative to Healthy People 2020 targets.
 Additional topics include demographics, affordability and accessibility of oral health care, and the relationship between body mass index and overall oral health.
 A summary of key findings is also available.

-Keywords: Access to health care, Child health, Data, Dental care, Dental caries, Early childhood caries, Head Start, Healthy People 2020, Nevada, Oral health, State surveys, Young children
+Keywords: Access to health care, Child health, Data, Dental caries, Early childhood caries, Head Start, Healthy People 2020, Nevada, Oral health, Oral health care, State surveys, Young children

 Genetic Alliance, Family Voices.
 2013.
 Children and youth with special healthcare needs in Healthy People 2020: A consumer perspective.
 Washington, DC: Genetic Alliance; Albuquerque, NM: Family Voices, 44 pp.